chan2git/elastic-detection-lab/lab-recap.md

-## Alert Context
+## Alert Context and Query-Based Detection #1
 We know that logs regarding registry changes and edits can be captured with Sysmon (`windows.sysmon_operational`) and we are concern that there are PowerShell commands within the registry path that runs everytime the VM is booted up.
-We can run the below query to hone in on this behavior.
+We can run the below query to hone in and build a detection on this behavior.

 ```
 event.dataset: "windows.sysmon_operational" and event.action: "RegistryEvent (Value Set)" and registry.path: *Microsoft\\\\Windows\\\\CurrentVersion\\\\Run* and registry.data.strings: *.ps1